wasi-master/pypi-command-line/docs/index.md

 - pypi-client - **7.4170682**

-    Takes 7 secs to get all packages and show ones containing discord, `pypi-command-lines` can achieve the same result in [`4.33`](# "04.3348642") seconds using `pypi rsearch discord` (r stands for regex, the command allows you to search with regex)
+    Takes 7 secs to get all packages and show ones containing discord, `pypi-command-line` can achieve the same result in [`4.33`](# "04.3348642") seconds using `pypi rsearch discord` (r stands for regex, the command allows you to search with regex)

 - pypi-cli - **doesn't work** anymore